mujm4tic/SG-SortManagerProject/README.md

 - Logging
 - Generic Sorts (Consider interaction with a suitable interface)
 - Good code structure in accordance with design patterns (refactoring)

+### More Information

+This repository contains a main, dev, and feature branch.
+Features a created and uploaded to the dev branch, then at the end of the project will be uploaded to the main branch.